 The Start of the “Filin” Movement

-The “filin” started in the late 1940’s, developed into the 1950’s, and continued to enjoy great popularity until the 1960’s and beyond.
-Its roots are traced to the “Cayo Hueso” neighborhood of Havana, Cuba, where singers and songwriters met at the house of trovador Tirso Diaz to help shape an innovative style of performing the “bolero”.
+The “filin” started in the late 1940’s, developed into the 1950’s, and continued to enjoy great popularity through the 1960’s and beyond.
+Its roots are traced to the “Cayo Hueso” neighborhood of Havana, Cuba.
+There, singers and songwriters met at the house of troubadour Tirso Diaz to help shape an innovative style of performing the “bolero”.

-This new style was influenced by American artists like Ella Fitzgerald, Sarah Vaughan, and even Nat King Cole (who used to visit Cuba).
+This new style was influenced by American artists like Ella Fitzgerald, Sarah Vaughan, and even Nat King Cole, who visited Cuba frequently.
 Some of its roots are said to come from the “blues”, but keeping the Cuban music essence.

 The two artists most directly linked to the start of the “filin” movement were singer songwriters Jose Antonio Mendez and Cesar Portillo de la Luz.
-Olga Rivero was also an early popular singer of the “filin”, but moved to Mexico and married, and retired soon after.
+Olga Rivero was also an early popular singer of the “filin”.
+However, she moved to Mexico, married, and retired soon after.

 In the video below, Jose Antonio Mendez sings his classic “Si Me Comprendieras”, showcasing the “filin” style elements in his performance.